Kc obtained his Bachelor of Science in Biochemistry and is passionate about all things pertaining to biochemistry.

 Well, the mutations would have to increase the survivability of the virus in comparison to the alternative in order for it to become the most dominant form.
 Viruses that are not airborne have evolved means of transmission that are already quite efficient, so the selective pressure for a virus to change its mode of transmission and become airborne is actually low.
 And those aren’t the only hurdles that must be overcome.

-Due to an experiment that was done by Fouchier and Kawaoka, we know that even if a virus were to mutate and become airborne it could lose its ability to kill.
+Due to an experiment that was done by Ron Fouchier and Yoshihiro Kawaoka, we know that even if a virus were to mutate and become airborne it could lose its ability to kill.
 To put it simply, there is a low probability that a virus would mutate and become airborne because so many things must go right for that to happen, and there is no evolutionary impetus for a virus to do that.